User interface See Tickets: Mobile site revamp

 Finally, if the user had a favourite genre of music or festival, then they could favourite multiple artists – these would be remembered and filtered for the user on the homepage.

-Tracking & despatch
+Tracking and despatch

 Sometimes tickets took longer to arrive than expected; users could check the state of their order.
 We created a Tracking and Despatch area, where we added various FAQ’s and outcomes to help the user out.